Fruit tree rootstocks and tree sizes

 Half-standard traditional tree

 M116 was developed in the 1960s but has only recently been taken up by growers.
 It can be used as an alternative to MM106.
-It produces a tree which is about 10% smaller than MM106, but capable of producing the same quantity of apples.
-However it is not widely available yet.
+It produces a tree which is slightly smaller than MM106, but capable of producing the same quantity of apples.
 Use a temporary oblique stake for first few years if in an exposed situation, but does not require a permanent stake.
+It is a better choice than MM106 for wet sites.

 MM106 Large: 2.5m - 4.5m 3.5m-4m between trees Bush